davidjohnmaccallum/sermon_publish_test/README.md

 # Sermon Publisher Tests

-This is a [Robot Framework](https://robotframework.org/) test suite.
+A [Robot Framework](https://robotframework.org/) integration test for the Sermon Publisher.
+The test runs via Selenium on desktop browsers and via Appium on mobile browsers.

 ## Getting Started